mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Tasers are legal to carry and a great choice for non-lethally incapacitating someone.
 Tasers, like other electrical weapons, have a flat Armor Penetration value of –5 and deal electricity damage.
 Use the Pistols skill to fire a taser.
 Tasers can take only top-mounted accessories.

-Defiance EX Shocker: This heavy-duty taser fires up to 4 darts that trail wires up to 20 meters long.
+Defiance EX Shocker: This heavy-duty taser fires up to 4 darts that trail wires up to 20 yards long.
 The wired connection to the battery allows for a more powerful shock.
 Most modern tasers use wireless darts, so the Defiance EX Shocker is an exception.
 It also features contacts that allow it to be used as a stun weapon in melee (Accuracy 3, DV 8S(e), Reach 0).
 Wireless: A successful hit informs you of the status of the target’s basic health (and Condition Monitors).

 Yamaha Pulsar: The darts of this taser contain wireless capacitors, meaning that the Pulsar eliminates the need for cumbersome wires.
 As a trade-off, it is slightly less powerful than the EX Shocker, although it can fire faster.
 It lacks the EX Shocker’s melee contacts.
 Wireless: A successful hit informs you of the status of the target’s basic health (and Condition Monitors).